 Everything’s gone global.
 Customers expect only the best.
 Disruption lurks around every corner.
 The digital economy is making tech companies scramble just to keep up.
 They’re adopting cloud and on-demand.
 Are you?

-I’m not saying it’s up there with Dickens or even Ogilvy, but one sentence is now six.
+One sentence is now six.
 And at an eighth-grade level, it’s a lot easier to understand.
-But it would be even better to…
+But it's even better to…

 4. Get to the point.

 I have a friend who cannot tell a short anecdote.
-He starts by giving all the information he deems necessary to understand the situation.
-But he’ll spend so much time on introductory details that I’ll blurt out, “Stop telling me about it, and just tell me!”
+He starts by giving all the background information he thinks you need to understand the situation.
+So much that I’ll blurt out, “Stop telling me about it, and just tell me!”

 Start out with your main subject.
-Save the atmosphere for later—or leave it out altogether.
+Dish out the atmosphere later in pieces—or just leave it out.

 5. Be concise.